dimroc/blog/_posts/2015-05-07-etl-language-showdown-pt2.md

 ## The Problem

 We have ~40M tweets spanning multiple files, with each tweet tagged with their New York City neighborhood.
-Discover which neighborhoods care the most about the New York Knicks by searching for the term `knicks`.
+We want to discover which neighborhoods care the most about the New York Knicks by searching for the term `knicks`.

 ## Questions and Concerns from [Part 1](/2014/09/29/etl-language-showdown/)

-1. Why am I writing to an intermediary file?
-Why don't I do it all in memory?
-Now I do.
+1. Why was I writing to an intermediary file?
+Why didn't I do it all in memory?
+Well, now I do.

     This comparison was derived from a larger ETL process that spanned multiple computers and therefore used intermediary files to pass along the information.
 This cookie-cutter experiment has no need for this,